List of Starman story arcs: "Sins of the Father" (#0–3)

-Synopsis: The Mist assaults Opal City, prompting Jack Knight to reluctantly take up the mantle of Starman to stop him.
+Mist assaults Opal City, prompting Jack Knight to reluctantly take up the mantle of Starman to stop him.

 "A Day in the Opal" (#4)

-Synopsis: Jack receives two visitors at his antiques shop.
+Jack receives two visitors at his antiques shop.

 "Talking with David '95" (#5)

-Synopsis: the first of a series of annual encounters between Jack and his dead brother, David Knight.
+The first of a series of annual encounters between Jack and his dead brother, David Knight.

 "1882: Back Stage, Back Then" (#6)

-Synopsis: the first of the "Times Past" stories; this one recounts how the Shade moved to Opal City.
+The first of the "Times Past" stories; this one recounts how Shade moved to Opal City.
 This issue was pencilled by Kim Hagen, Bjarne Hansen, Christian Hojgaard, and Teddy H. Kristiansen; inked by Kristiansen; colored by Gregory Wright; and lettered by Ken Bruzenak, Bob Pinaha, and John Workman, Jr.

 "A (K)night at the Circus" (#7–8)

-Synopsis: Jack discovers Mikaal Tomas, enslaved at a circus freak show.
+Jack discovers Mikaal Tomas, enslaved at a circus freak show.

 "Shards" (#9)

-Synopsis: a transitional issue, covering many small events that set the stage for things to come.
+A transitional issue, covering many small events that set the stage for things to come.

 "The Day Before the Day to Come" (#10)

-Synopsis: as the new Mist prepares for her attack on the Opal, Jack befriends Solomon Grundy.
+As the new Mist prepares for her attack on the Opal, Jack befriends Solomon Grundy.

 "13 Years Ago: Five Friends" (#11)

-Synopsis: the second "Times Past" story recounts the final encounter between Ted Knight and the Rag Doll.
+The second "Times Past" story recounts the final encounter between Ted Knight and Rag Doll.
 This issue was drawn by Matthew Dow Smith; colored by Gregory Wright; and lettered by Gaspar Saladino.

 "Sins of the Child" (#12–16)

-Synopsis: the new Mist assaults Opal City and various heroes emerge from the chaos.
+The new Mist assaults Opal City and various heroes emerge from the chaos.

 Issue #14 was pencilled by Amanda Conner, Tommy Lee Edwards, Gary Erskine, Tony Harris, Stuart Immonen, Andrew Robinson, and Chris Sprouse; and inked by Gary Erskine and Wade Von Grawbadger.

 Issues #15–16 were colored by Ted McKeever.

 "Encounters" (#17)

-Synopsis: Jack ends one relationship and begins another; the Shade and the O'Dares fight a demon, and Matt O'Dare gets trapped in a magical painting.
+Jack ends one relationship and begins another; Shade and the O'Dares fight a demon, and Matt O'Dare gets trapped in a magical painting.

 "First Joust" (#18)

-Synopsis: the third "Times Past" story recounts the first encounter between Ted Knight and the original Mist.
+The third "Times Past" story recounts the first encounter between Ted Knight and the original Mist.

 "Talking with David '96" (#19)

-Synopsis: the second "Talking with David" story takes place on board a pirate ship.
+The second "Talking with David" story takes place on board a pirate ship.

 "Sand and Stars" (#20–23)

-Synopsis: Jack has an adventure with Wesley Dodds, the Golden Age Sandman.
+Jack has an adventure with Wesley Dodds, the Golden Age Sandman.

 Issue #22 was pencilled by Guy Davis and Tony Harris; inked by Davis and Wade Von Grawbadger; and colored by David J. Hornung and Trish Mulvihill.

 Issue #23 was colored by Kevin Somers.

 Issue #24 was pencilled by Tony Harris and Chris Sprouse; and inked by Ray Snyder and Wade Von Grawbadger.

 "Hell and Back" (#24–26)

-Synopsis: Jack and the Shade enter the magic painting to rescue Matt O'Dare and bring back more than they bargained for.
+Jack and Shade enter the magic painting to rescue Matt O'Dare and bring back more than they bargained for.

 Issue #26 was pencilled by Gary Erskine, Tony Harris, and J.H.
 Williams III; and inked by Erskine, Mick Gray, and Wade Von Grawbadger.

 "Christmas Knight" (#27)

-Synopsis: it is Christmas at the O'Dare household.
+It is Christmas at the O'Dare household.
 This issue was colored by Patrick Garrahy.